ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

    **Add Backend Pools**: Specify the backends where the traffic will be directed.
 For redirection purposes, this may point to an endpoint that will handle the redirect logic or a web server.

-   **Add Backends**: Enter the backend details like the hostname, and configure health probes to ensure your backend is reachable.
+   **Add Backends**: Enter the backend details like the hostname, and configure health probes to ensure your backend is reachable (e.g., `test-dnh9h9fyezd8d5f9.a01.azurefd.net`).

    ![Configure Azure Front Door](/assets/img/15.png)